YOLOX vs. PP-YOLOE+: A Technical Comparison

-YOLOX, introduced in July 2021 by Megvii, is an anchor-free object detection model known for its simplicity and high performance.
-It aims to bridge the gap between research and industrial applications by providing a streamlined yet effective architecture.
+YOLOX, introduced by Megvii in 2021, is a high-performance, anchor-free object detection model that aimed to simplify the design of the YOLO series while achieving state-of-the-art results.
+It was designed to bridge the gap between academic research and industrial applications by offering a streamlined yet powerful architecture.

 - Authors: Zheng Ge, Songtao Liu, Feng Wang, Zeming Li, and Jian Sun